 “When digestion slows, this gives the nutrients from the food you eat more time to reach...
 Read more

-If you have a problem with your breasts, you do not want to wait days to find out what is wrong.
-That is why Saint Francis Medical Center’s Womancare delivers priority mammogram results to women with breast problems.
+If you detect a change in your breasts, you do not want to wait days to find out what is wrong.
+That is why Womancare at Saint Francis Medical Center and Saint Francis Clinic Poplar Bluff deliver priority mammogram results.

-The American Cancer Society recommends women undergo annual mammograms...
+The American Cancer Society recommends women undergo...
 Read more